bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - **Be transparent and direct:** Always convey what your team can realistically achieve.
 Avoid overpromising to please the client initially.
 For example, if a client asks for a complex feature that requires six months, explain why it’s not possible to deliver it in three.
 - **Support with evidence:** Use data and past project experiences to justify your stance.
 For instance, create estimates for the individual pieces of work to show how they exceed the expected timeline.
 - **Practice active listening:** Understand the client’s underlying needs by listening empathetically.
-This helps in addressing their core requirements even if their initial requests are unrealistic.
-For instance, a client asking for a rapid deployment might be worried about market competition, which you can address by proposing a phased release.
+If you’re preparing a response in your head while they’re still talking, you’re not actively listening.

 Tips and techniques: